- Solicitors For Business

-Should you be involved in a hit and run accident, it is still possible to claim compensation despite the driver fleeing the scene.
-While many people assume they cannot make a claim in this situation, there is an organisation in place whose role is to ensure that victims of this situation may be compensated, known as the Motor Insurers Bureau (MIB).
-At JMW, we can help you and will work with the MIB to ensure you know what is involved in a claim of this nature, and that you get the compensation you deserve.
+If you have been involved in a hit-and-run accident, it is still possible to claim compensation despite the driver fleeing the scene.
+While many people assume they cannot make a claim in this situation, the Motor Insurers Bureau (MIB) is an organisation whose role is to ensure that hit-and-run victims may be compensated.
+We can understand what is involved in claims of this nature and will with the MIB to ensure that you get the compensation you deserve.

 Call us today to discuss the situation in more detail.
-We can help with your hit and run compensation claim and will advise you of the next steps.
+We can help with your hit-and-run compensation claim and will advise you of the next steps to take.
 Call us on 0800 054 6570 or complete our online enquiry form and we will get back to you as soon as we can.

-A hit and run accident can be a very distressing event to be involved in.
-Not only is there the usual fallout from any car accident to deal with - the damage to your vehicle, the injuries you and your fellow vehicle occupants may have suffered, and so on - there is the frustration and sense of feeling abandoned by the party at fault.
+A hit-and-run accident can be a very distressing event as there is not only the usual fallout from any car accident to deal with - the damage to your vehicle, the injuries you and your passengers may have suffered, and so on - but there is also the frustration and sense of feeling abandoned by the party at fault.
 Victims of such incidents also wrongly assume that they are not able to make a claim because the driver cannot be tracked.
 However, this is not the case.

 - Make sure you receive medical attention for your injuries